-Aeroplan will start selling miles
+Aeroplan selling miles for 1.3 cents each

 - Transactions made with US based credit cards with a US billing address are not subject to sales tax